asif6827/GARI/README.md

-# GARI:GARI: Graph Attention for Relative Isomorphism of Arabic Word Embeddings
+# GARI: Graph Attention for Relative Isomorphism of Arabic Word Embeddings

 This is an implementation of the experiments and combination system presented in: